kyhau/docker-notebook/docker-security.md

 REF: https://docs.docker.com/engine/security/

-1. You can configure Docker’s trust features so that your users can push and pull trusted images.
+1. You can configure Docker’s trust features so that your users can push and pull **trusted images**.
-1. You can protect the Docker daemon socket and ensure only trusted Docker client connections.
+1. You can protect the Docker daemon socket and ensure only **trusted Docker client connections**.
-1. You can use certificate-based client-server authentication to verify a Docker daemon has the rights to access images on a registry.
+1. You can use certificate-based client-server authentication to **verify a Docker daemon has the rights to access images on a registry**.
-1. You can configure secure computing mode (**Seccomp**) policies to secure system calls in a container.
+1. You can configure secure computing mode (**Seccomp**) policies to **secure system calls in a container**.
 1. An **AppArmor profile** for Docker is installed with the official .deb packages.